Islanders (professional wrestling)

-The Islanders were a professional wrestling tag team which consisted were Tonga Fifita (Haku) and Sam Fatu (Tama), best known with their tenure in World Wrestling Federation.
+The Islanders were a professional wrestling tag team which consisted of Tonga Fifita (Haku) and Sam Fatu (Tama), best known with their tenure in World Wrestling Federation.
 They were managed by Bobby Heenan and had a memorable feud with The British Bulldogs in which they kidnapped their pet mascot Matilda.
 They were also very briefly joined by a third islander Siva Afi.